ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 The core DAP specification does not define a mechanism for provisioning tasks.
 This document describes a mechanism designed to fill this gap.
-Its key feature is that task configuration is performed completely in-band.
-It relies solely on the upload channel and the metadata carried by reports themselves.
+Its key feature is that task configuration is performed completely in-band, via HTTP request headers.

 This method presumes the existence of a logical "task author" (written as "Author" hereafter) who is capable of pushing configurations to Clients.
 All